 - you are experiencing chest pain, palpitations (irregular heartbeat), syncope (fainting) or shortness of breath – as these may be symptoms of pericarditis or myocarditis

-For symptoms which are not urgent, you can see your regular healthcare provider (usually your GP).
-If we are your regular GP – you can make an appointment to see us (the way you usually would) – however if you only came here for the vaccination please make an appointment with your regular GP as they will know your past history best.
+For symptoms that are not urgent, you can see your regular healthcare provider (usually your GP).
+If we are your regular GP – you can make an appointment to see us (the way you usually would) – however, if you only came here for the vaccination please make an appointment with your regular GP as they will know your past history best.

 - A risk of myocarditis and pericarditis has been observed in people who have received mRNA COVID-19 vaccines in overseas studies, particularly in males under 30 years of age after the second vaccine dose.